NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Export EnergyPlus Input Data File

-Use this to when exporting an IDF file from an OSM model.
+Use this tool when exporting an IDF file from an OSM model.
 This can be useful if you need an IDF file to use in an application that does not support the new OSM format.
 Some model data may be lost when exporting to an IDF because the OSM file format supports many objects, such as interior partition groups and surfaces, that are not in EnergyPlus.
 If you export an OSM model with unsupported elements to an IDF file, and then reimport it into OpenStudio, the unsupported elements will be gone.

 Good practice for a typical workflow is to always use your OSM file as the working file.
-You can simulations in EnergyPlus directly from an OSM file by using the OpenStudio RunManager application as a stand-alone application or through the OpenStudio SketchUp Plug-in interface.
+You can run simulations in EnergyPlus directly from an OSM file by using the OpenStudio RunManager application as a stand-alone application or through the OpenStudio SketchUp Plug-in interface.

 When exporing an IDF file, make sure your file name ends with the ".idf" extension.
 If it does not have this extension, EnergyPlus and other applications may not open the file.
 If you have files without this extension, you can manually rename them; they should open.</p>
 </td>